-Saravana Bhavan is famous for their world-class Dosa and filter coffee.
+Saravana Bhavan is famous for its world-class Dosa and filter coffee.
 If you encounter a Saravana Bhavan hotel nearby, don’t miss out on these.
 We did the same and had the best experience ever!

 What is dosa and how does a dosa taste?

 Dosa is one of the most popular south Indian breakfast.
-Every south Indian has Dosas at least once or twice in a week for sure.
+Every south Indian has Dosas at least once or twice a week.
 There are different types of dosas but the most widely prepared one is made of fermented rice flour.
 It is either made crispy or a little thick and usually round in shape.
 Dosa is then folded in a desirable shape.
 It is totally healthy as it is low in calories making it best for breakfast and sometimes dinner too.
 Stuffed dosas are loaded with various ingredients but the most common ones being potatoes and onions.
-It is usually served with chutney which is a blend of ingredients and spices.
+It is usually served with a chutney which is a blend of ingredients and spices.
 The most popular chutney is made with coconut and best suits the Dosa.

 How foreigners react to Dosa?

 As we walk into Saravana Bhavan, we could get the delicious aura of South Indian food.
 We were suggested to order Dosa as it was best there.
 Dosa is just not Dosa here!
-There are so many different types of Dosas and we were very confused on what to order.
+There are so many different types of Dosas and we were very confused about what to order.
 After a while, we settled on Ghee Kara Dosa and Ghee Paneer Dosa.

 Ghee Kara Dosa is basically Dosa with stuffed potatoes and spices with a large amount of Ghee.
 Ghee Paneer Dosa has the filled of cottage cheese in it and is flavourful.
 Ghee usually is healthy fat and also improves digestion.
-A lot of Indian foods contain Ghee in their dishes to enhance its taste.
+A lot of Indian foods contain Ghee in their dishes to enhance their taste.
 In Saravana Bhavan Dosa is served with three chutneys- coconut, onion and greens chutney.
 Sambar is also given along with it.
-Sambar is basically a popular south Indian lentils dish that is rich in protein.
+Sambar is basically a popular south Indian lentil dish that is rich in protein.
 It is best suited for Dosa, Idly or cooked rice.

 South Indian Filter coffee

-If you are in India and you don’t try filter coffee, then its a total no-no. The unique taste of coffee cannot be described in words.
-A strong decoction is prepared well in advance with the best flavour of coffee.
+If you are in India and you don’t try filter coffee, then it’s a total no-no. The unique taste of coffee cannot be described in words.
+A strong decoction is prepared well in advance with the best flavor of the coffee.
 Milk is then boiled and added to the decoction.
 It is usually not thick milk but has a really smooth texture.
 Filter coffee is served in a special vessel set called ‘Dabara Set’ in Tamil Nadu, India.
 It is basically a metal tumbler and a cup.
-You add sugar to the cup and mix it well by pouring in each of the vessel two to three times.
+You add sugar to the cup and mix it well by pouring in each of the vessels two to three times.
 This way, the sugar mixes well and you also get such a good, frothy filter coffee.
 Sip your coffee as you bite that delicious piece of dosa.

-Top 5 south Indian dishes you should try
+Top 5 South Indian dishes you should try

 - Pongal- Pongal is again a rice dish.
 It has a combination of rice and lentils with ghee and pepper.
 It is one of the most filling breakfasts you will ever find.